Types of Aid

 Federal Work Study

-• The Federal Work Study Program provides students with funds for working part-time on or off campus.
-Please notify the Financial Aid Office if you are interested in being placed on the waitlist for a job opening.
+• The federal work study program provides students with funds for working part-time on or off campus.
+For more information, email [email protected].
 Jobs are offered on a first come first serve basis.

 Outside Funding Assistance